Dental Care For Great-Grand Dad

 Contrary to what many believe, life does not get easier as we get older.
 In honor of Healthy Aging Month, we have brought to you information about oral health care and the home-bound.

-Maintaining a healthy month can be a major concern as you age.
+Maintaining a healthy mouth can be a major concern as you age.
 Statistics show that 18.5% of Iowa's 65 and over population are suffering from complete tooth loss and 42.3% have lost 6 or more teeth.
 Studies show, seniors with good dental hygiene are more likely to have better health.

 So, how can you make sure that you do not fall into this percentage as you age?
 There are many options to help make sure that as you age, you are getting proper dental care.
 In-home caregivers can help ensure that seniors make it to regular dental visits and maintain a proper oral hygiene routine.
 In-home caregivers are particularly helpful to seniors with mobility issues.
 They can assist seniors with brushing, flossing and rinsing with mouth wash.
 These caregivers are also trained to assist seniors in a way that is calming and reassuring.
 In-home caregivers can also prepare foods that promote healthy living and good oral health.